 Loss of bladder control may occur due to aging effects, enlarged prostate, genetic makeup, or other factors.
 Frequent urination in men is a more common problem than many people would like to believe.
 It’s crucial to understand the different types of urinary incontinence.
 And what kind of symptoms may be associated with each type.

 Stress incontinence in men is related to any kind of physical strain that causes involuntary leakage.
 If urine dribbles out when you laugh, cough or jump, you may be having stress incontinence.
 When a physical action puts pressure on your abdominal area, it will also exert pressure on your bladder.

-If your bladder tissue is relatively weak or loose, the urine leakage may occur when only minor pressure is applied.
+If your bladder tissue is relatively weak or loose, the urine leakage may occur when you apply only minor pressure.
 The leakage takes place even though you may not have the urge to urinate and contraction of the bladder muscles has not occurred.
 Frequent urination in men and stress incontinence often go hand in hand.

 How Does Stress Incontinence Occur?

 When the pelvic floor muscles, the urethral sphincter, or both these structures have become damaged or weak and are unable to hold the urine in a dependable manner, stress incontinence may occur.
 Sometimes the male urethra and bladder move downward with the increase in abdominal pressure.

 In this case, there may be no urethral support, which can compress against it to keep it firmly closed.
 In some other patients, the urinary sphincter muscle may be inherently weak, which can obstruct the full closure, or cause the sphincter to open up when pressure is applied.

 Age is a factor in stress incontinence, but in the case of men, damage to the urinary sphincter following a pelvic fracture or a prostate surgery could be a major cause of this condition.
 Men with a lung condition that produces frequent coughing may also suffer from stress incontinence over time.